zuto/application-acquisition-submissions-contract/README.md

     - County: Must be null or between 1 and 100 characters
     - PostCode: Must be null or between 1 and 20 characters

  Our lender panel requires 2 years employment history, so multiple employments that add up to 2 or more years will need to be passed to us.
-(We only accept up to 10 entries)
+(We only accept up to 10 employment entries).

 e.g. 1 for employment: